Skip to content

 • Call recordings are deleted after 90 days

 RingCentral is an older business phone solution for unified communications.
-It’s also accessible online and with compatible desk phones (if your company still uses them).
+It’s also accessible online and with compatible desk phones.

-RingCentral also has limitations around storing conversations (unless you pay for their most expensive plan).
+RingCentral also has limitations around storing conversations on most of their plans, except for their most expensive one.
 For example:

 • Call recordings are deleted after 90 days